realdanielbyrne/tsneGatedMoE/readme.md

 Clusters are also sparsely initialized using methods devised in StochasticNet.

-The result, we hope, is a spatially aware, sparsely connected and initiated, mixture of local experts with distant connections allowing for information sharing from far flung expert networks through minimal influence connections that should be less dense and less computationally complex than a fully connected comparative network.~\cite{Caswell:2016aa,Krizhevsky:2011aa,Sporns:2004aa,Kiyono:2019aa,Hassibi:1993aa,LeCun:1990aa,Zorins:2015aa,Samsonovich:2005aa,Morris:2003aa,Watts:1998aa,Han:2015aa,Huang:2017aa,Srivastava:2014aa,Zhigulin:2004aa,Hinton:2012aa,Mocanu:2018aa,Wan:2013aa,Shazeer:2017aa,Jacobs_1991,Cayco-Gajic:2017aa,SPORNS_2004,DBLP:journals/corr/FernandoBBZHRPW17,NIPS2015_5784,Bassett:2006aa,cite-key}
+The result, we hope, is a spatially aware, sparsely connected and initiated, mixture of local experts with distant connections allowing for information sharing from far flung expert networks through minimal influence connections that should be less dense and less computationally complex than a fully connected comparative network.

-% ---- Bibliography ----
-%
-% BibTeX users should specify bibliography style 'splncs04'.
-% References will then be sorted according to alphabetical
-% and formatted in the correct style.
-%
- \bibliographystyle{splncs04}
- \bibliography{ptsnemoe}

-% End the document
-\end{document}